wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 The requirements are listed below:
 * Design is required to using available 45nm gpdk in Cadence.
 * Trying to implement the entire logic using 2-input NAND gate or NOR gate built by CMOS.
-Inverters are expected only allowed at the input buffer stage.
+Inverters are only allowed at the input buffer stage.
 * Trying to minimize the delay for worst case possbile input combinations.
 The one who received minimal delay gate size prodcut receive extra credits.
+* Try to minimize the area (measured by width) and worst-case delay (measured in ns) product as typical IC design targets, the lower the product, the better the performance.

 <h2 id="Lab Extra">Lab Extra RTL 2 GDSII workflow</h2>